-Shelly currently serves on the Board of Governors for both the Missouri Bar Association and the Missouri Association of Trial Attorneys.
-She is also a member of the Boone County Bar Association and the Jasper County Bar Association.
+Shelly is the current Vice-President of the Missouri Bar Association.
+She also serves on the Board of Governors for the Missouri Association of Trial Attorneys.
+She is a member of the Boone County Bar Association and the Jasper County Bar Association.
 She has received more than $50,000,000 in verdicts during her twenty-five year legal career.

 Keegan Tinney is a lifelong resident of Joplin, MO.
 A 2011 graduate of Joplin High School and 2015 graduate of Missouri Southern State University (MSSU), Keegan received his Juris Doctorate from the University of Missouri-Kansas City School of Law in December 2017.
 Keegan studied political science at MSSU, where he was a member of Kappa Sigma fraternity, a Southern Ambassador, and was team captain of the university’s Mock Trial team.
 Additionally, Keegan completed two legislative internships with Missouri Senate Majority Leader, Ron Richard, during his undergraduate career.

 Keegan continued his interest in Mock Trial competition at UMKC’s School of Law.
 He was awarded Top Advocate at the Stetson Law School Mock Trial competition, coached two UMKC Mock Trial teams, and was a semi-finalist in the American Bar Association National Criminal Justice competition.
 Keegan was also a member of Phi Alpha Delta legal fraternity, Missouri Association of Trial Attorneys (MATA) law students’ association, and the American Association for Justice (AAJ) mock trial team.

 Keegan’s practice is focused on automobile accidents, trucking accidents, motorcycle accidents, worker’s compensation, and premises liability cases.